prody/ProDy/doc/plugins/index.rst

 Downloads
 ===============================================================================

-.. note:: NMWiz is incorporated into VMD and will be available in VMD version 1.9.1.
-Until this version is released, NMWiz files can be obtained from here.
+.. note:: NMWiz is being incorporated into VMD and will be available in VMD version 1.9.1.
+Until this version is released, plugin files can be obtained from here.
+Files provided here may be changed to incorporate improvements without any notice or version number iterations.

 NMWiz is written in `TCL <http://tcl.tk/>`_.
 To be able to use it, you need to have VMD version 1.8.7 or higher installed on your computer.